david-fong/capswalk/dev-guide.md

 ### Field / Method Naming

+### Logging

+To make it easier to find console log messages added temporarily, added log messages, use `console.log` for those temporarily added log messages, and `console.info` for more permanent ones.

 ### Typescript Array Syntax

 When describing array types, use the `Array<>` form if the arrays are nested (since `readonly T[][]` is not clear which dimension is readonly), or if the entry type is mainly intended to be used as an interface-style type-map.
 An example of when `T[]` syntax is acceptable is when `T` is a builtin literal type such as `string` and the array is one dimensional.